 - Porcelain Fillings: These fillings can be quite expensive.
 However, they look easily the most natural.
-Porcelain fillings are made at the lab after an impression of your teeth has been taken.
+Porcelain fillings are made at the lab after taking an impression of your teeth.

 - Glass Ionomer Fillings: The fillings are tooth-colored but not very strong.
-They are made using acrylic and a unique type of glass that consists of fluoride for preventing cavities.
+They are made using acrylic and a unique type of glass consisting of fluoride to prevent cavities.

 - Gold Fillings: These filings will take a toll on your wallet.
 They are made using a mix of gold and other metals.
 However, gold fillings are the most durable.
 But, they are not natural-looking.

 - White Tooth-Colored Fillings (Composite Fillings): These fillings are made using a mix of acrylic resin and quartz particles or glass.
 They are durable and cost more than your average amalgams.